tian-chan/hugo-academic/content/authors/admin/_index.md

 title: Tian Chan
 email: ""
 ---
-I am an assistant professor of Information Systems and Operations Management at Emory University’s Goizueta Business School.

 ### research interests

 Product and service design, the generation and evaluation of novelty, teams and networks.